bookofproofs/bookofproofs.github.io/_sources/history/19th-century/boussinesq.md

 * Boussinesq remained Professor of Physical and Experimental Mechanics at the Sorbonne for ten years, until he inherited the more prestigious chair of Mathematical Physics and Theory of Probabilities, a position which he kept until his retirement in 1918 at the age of 76.
 * This led him to make 'Boussinesq's hypothesis' which gained him considerable credit when it was later confirmed experimentally by Bazin.
 * He also developed an analytical theory of heat and made what has been called the 'Boussinesq Approximation'.
-* Eight years after Boussinesq arrived in Paris, his wife Jeanne died; they had no children.
-* Boussinesq again married in the year following his wife's death, on this third occasion to Jeanne Le Bouteiller.
 * In his obituary in 1933, his colleague Émile Picard only talked about Boussinesq's last years as an academic.
 * Picard pointed out, however, that there was no bitterness in Boussinesq's solitude.
 * Boussinesq loathed the introduction of such monsters as continuous functions without derivatives and of non-Euclidean spaces.